-The investment properties represent 46.2% of the Group total assets as of December 31, 2021 (2020: 37.4%) which fair valued with an amount of KD 8,608,668 (2020: KD 8,461,000) as of the same date by independent, competent real estate valuers using commonly valuation techniques.
+The investment properties represent 38.4% of the Group total assets as of December 31, 2022 (2021: 46.2%) which were measured at fair value amounting to KD 8,722.668 (2021: KD 8,608,668) as of that date by independent valuers with experience and professional competence, using recognized valuation techniques and principles.

-The valuation of investment properties is important to our audit as it represents a significant judgment area, which is highly dependent on estimates.
+The valuation of investment properties is a key audit matter as it includes a significant judgment area, which is highly dependent on estimates.
 Therefore, we have identified the valuation of investment properties as a key audit matter.
-These valuations among others are based on assumptions, such as estimated rental revenues, discount rates, occupancy rates, market knowledge, developers' risk and historical transactions.
+These valuations among others are based on assumptions, such as estimated rental income, discount rates, occupancy rates, market assumption knowledge, developers' risk, and historical transactions.

-In estimating the fair value of investment properties, appraisers used valuation techniques such as income capitalization and sales comparison, taking into consideration the nature and usage of these investment properties.
-We have reviewed the valuation reports from the licensed appraisers on sample basis.
+In order to estimate the fair value of investment properties, valuers used valuation techniques such as income capitalization and sales comparison, taking into consideration the nature and usage of these investment properties.
+We have reviewed the valuation reports from the licensed valuers on sample basis.
 We further focused on the adequacy of the disclosures regarding the valuation of investment properties.
-Disclosures of this item are included in Note (8) to the consolidated financial statements.
+Disclosures of this item are included in Note (7) to the consolidated financial statements.